sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

 - *Ambiguous Pointers*: A challenge in conservative collection is how often a non-pointer object may be interpreted as a pointer.
-The authors found that conservative scanning results in _1.6x_ more identified "roots" than exact scanning.
+The authors found that conservative scanning results in _60%_ more "roots" than exact scanning.

 - *Excess Retention*: While excess retention is a very obvious side effect of conservative collection, its precise impacts in practice were not known.
-The authors measured excess retention by comparing the sizes of transitive closures between the exact and conservative versions, and found that excess retention was on average _0.02%_, with the maximum retention being _6.1%_.
-So, the authors concluded that excess retention does not cause significant problems for conservative collectors.
+The authors measured excess retention by comparing the sizes of transitive closures between the exact and conservative versions, and found that excess retention was, on average, only _0.02%_, with the maximum being only _6.1%_, as a fraction of heap size.

-- *Pointer Filtering*: The authors compare the time performances between their object map and the state-of-the-art BDW free-list introspection, which are functionally equivalent ways of filtering ambiguous roots.
+- *Pointer Filtering*: The authors compare the performances between their object map and the state-of-the-art BDW free-list introspection, which are functionally equivalent ways of filtering ambiguous roots.
 Object maps had a higher overhead in total,